solyarisoftware/WeBAD/README.md

 ```

-## 4 different speech detection VUI approaches
+## Some different speech detection VUI approaches

-Let's see some possible scenarios:
+Assuming that we want to use a web browser, let's see some possible scenarios:

 - (1) Wake word detection

   Currently this is considered the common way to push speech messages on a voice interfaced system.
   Wake word detection, especially if you want to have your own custom word sequences,
-  need a specialized training of a neural net and a cpu-intensive run-time engine
+  need a specialized training of a neural net and a CPU-intensive run-time engine
   that has to run on the browser.

   > WeBAD just escapes from wake word approach.
 Some solutions in [references](#references)